johnsonandjohnson/Bodiless-JS/packages/vital-elements/doc/GettingStarted/AnatomyOfAToken.md

 - Allows you to merge multiple tokens.

-So whenever you create a new clean component, be sure to export an `as..Token` utilty to help your downstream consumers create new tokens.
+So whenever you create a new clean component, be sure to export an `as..Token` utility to help your downstream consumers create new tokens.

 ## Some thigs to remember

 ### Tokens are Javascript Objects
-  Even though they commpose Higher Order Components, tokens are really just plain old Javascript objects, and can be composed using normal spread syntax:
+  Even though they compose Higher Order Components, tokens are really just plain old Javascript objects, and can be composed using normal spread syntax:

   ```ts